bringupmre/mtreader/README.md

 Yes, there are some plans to create a PyUSB-based version and then a browser-based JS port (using WebUSB).
 This would unlock the access to the devices with non-standard BROM ports not seen by the USB-Serial drivers for some reason (including but not limited to most MTK-based Nokia S30+ phones).

-However, for this to happen, first all known issues (stated in the section below) need to be solved.
-Second, as this would drastically increase the codebase size, it might be wiser to do this porting as a part of a larger effort, for instance, when creating the universal utility for dumping and flashing after the research on the latter is complete.
+However, this would drastically increase the codebase size, it might be wiser to do this porting as a part of a larger effort, for instance, when creating the universal utility for dumping and flashing after the research on the latter is complete.

-## Known issues

-- Reset-after-dump functionality doesn't have stable behavior (so it's not recommended to dump phones with non-removable batteries for now)